-Travelling by train with your owner is a great experience, as long as your socialize and well-behaved you could be travelling all over Europe with your owner, including France, Germany and Italy.
+Travelling with your dog via train in Europe is a great experience and a wonderful way to see France, Italy, Switzerland and a dozen other dog friendly countries.
 In the U.K. National rail is happy to have you, however have your owner check the rules for other train lines operating in England.
 In fact it is always a good thing to have your owner check the rules before you head off on vacation, no dog wants to be left at the station.

 Most trains in Europe will allow you to travel with your owner, with the exception of the Eurostar.
 Currently they will not let you on as a passage, how rude is that!
 Currently if you’re trying to get to France from the U.K., the only way possible is either by car, air or ferry, which I’ll cover in a later post.

 Here are some tips to make it a wagging adventure: